jrich100/BoggleSolver/README.md

 * No letter cube may be used more than once within a single word.

 ## Details
-Your program should accept input from stdin if when called from the shell and write one word per line to stdout
+Your program should accept input from stdin when called from the shell and write one word per line to stdout

 Example of how I want to use it: